Skip to content

 Query Pushdown Support

-This FDW doesn't supports pushdown.
+This FDW doesn't support pushdown.

 Examples